 Note: These instructions are for those who installed the Pentaho software graphically (as opposed to manually) and are Windows users.

-Go to the Windows Search Box and enter C:\Program Files\pentaho\server\pentaho-server\tomcat\bin\shutdown.bat to shutdown the Pentaho Server.
+Go to the Windows Search Box and enter pentaho\server\pentaho-server\tomcat\bin\shutdown.bat to shutdown the Pentaho Server.

 Type services.msc into the Windows Search Box.